-Matt Hobbs enters his sixth season as an assistant coach for the Arkansas baseball program in 2024.
+Matt Hobbs, the 2024 D1Baseball Assistant Coach of the Year, completed his sixth season as an assistant coach for the Arkansas baseball program in 2024.

-Hobbs, the Razorbacks’ pitching coach, has helped develop numerous All-Americans and All-SEC honorees as well as 19 MLB draft selections since joining Arkansas as an assistant coach ahead of the 2019 campaign.
-Under Hobbs’ tutelage, pitcher Kevin Kopps emerged as the best college baseball player in the country in 2021, winning both the Golden Spikes Award and Dick Howser Trophy.
+Hobbs, the Razorbacks’ pitching coach, has helped develop nine All-Americans, nine All-SEC honorees, including two conference pitchers of the year, and 23 MLB draft selections since joining Arkansas as an assistant coach ahead of the 2019 campaign.
+Under Hobbs’ tutelage, Kevin Kopps emerged as the best player in the country in 2021, winning both the Golden Spikes Award and Dick Howser Trophy, and Hagen Smith developed into the unanimous national pitcher of the year in 2024.

-Since Hobbs joined the coaching staff, Arkansas has made two trips to the College World Series (2019, 2022) and clinched a pair of overall SEC titles (2021, 2023) as well as three SEC Western Division titles (2019, 2021, 2023).
-Additionally, the Razorbacks won Collegiate Baseball’s national recruiting championship for the first time in program history in 2023 as Arkansas’ star-studded recruiting class was named the nation’s best by the publication.
+Since Hobbs joined the Razorback coaching staff, Arkansas has made two trips to the College World Series (2019, 2022), clinched a pair of overall SEC championships (2021, 2023) and captured four SEC Western Division titles (2019, 2021, 2023, 2024).
+Additionally, the Hogs won Collegiate Baseball’s national recruiting championship for the first time in program history in 2023 as Arkansas’ star-studded recruiting class was named the nation’s best by the publication.

-Since 2019, Arkansas has had more pitchers selected in the MLB draft (19) than any program in the country, including a nation-leading 14 pitchers taken in the first 10 rounds.
-Razorback pitchers who blossomed under Hobbs’ guidance before, ultimately, hearing their names called in the MLB draft include:
+With Hobbs’ leadership, Arkansas has had 23 pitchers selected in the MLB draft, including 16 pitchers taken in the first 10 rounds, since 2019.
+Razorback pitchers who have blossomed under Hobbs’ guidance before ultimately hearing their names called in the MLB draft include:

 2019 MLB Draft (5)